chrisarcand/chrisarcand.github.io/_posts/2022-12-23-bye-bye-birdie.md

-The events of the last two months(!) have pushed people to alternatives in [a way that we've never experienced before.](https://mashable.com/article/mastodon-millions-users) I'd been hoping for a long time that an alternative would become popular and viable (I just recently discovered I have a mastodon.social account from 2018!); it seems that Mastodon is finally becoming just that.
+The events of the last two months(!) have pushed people to alternatives in [a way that we've never experienced before.](https://mashable.com/article/mastodon-millions-users) I'd been hoping for a long time that an alternative would become popular and viable (I just recently discovered I have a mastodon.social account from 2018!); it seems that Mastodon may become just that.
 I've only been using it for a couple days on this last go around, but the experience is far, far different with so many people embracing it and eyeing Twitter burning in a dumpster in their rear view mirror.

 I'm very keen on the web returning to the idea of [protocols over platforms](https://knightcolumbia.org/content/protocols-not-platforms-a-technological-approach-to-free-speech).
-To that end, I'm indefinitely limiting my Twitter usage and going in on the 'Fediverse' and one of the few instances in the modern hype cycle of Decentralized Everything that - dare I say - may actually make great sense: decentralized social media.
+To that end, I'm indefinitely limiting my Twitter usage and going in on one of the few instances in the modern hype cycle of Decentralized Everything that - dare I say - may actually make great sense: decentralized social media.
 I've removed all main links to Twitter from my website, removed all usage of Twitter as a 3rd party OAuth provider, and replaced what I can with my Mastodon